pedrogongora/antelope/README.md

 Antelope's web based user interface.
 It was designed to run on [Apache Tomcat](http://tomcat.apache.org/) ver.
 7.

 #### EmbeddedAntelope
-This module was designed to distribute Antelope without having to install and configure any web application server.
+This module was designed to distribute Antelope without having the user to install and configure any web application server.
 It uses the then new embedded Tomcat distribution.

 ---